One Is Rated B, the Other A: Inside the Running Brushy vs Walsh Divide

 You might lean toward Running Brushy Middle School if:

-- You are comfortable at the $679,990 price point and want the neighborhoods that come with it
+- You are comfortable with home prices in the upper $400Ks and above for the 78613 ZIP, and want the neighborhoods that come with it

 - You prefer the neighborhood character around the Running Brushy zone